Author Linda Wood Rondeau believes:

 ABOUT LINDA WOOD RONDEAU

-Is it possible that God will use our worst mistakes toward building our best future?
+Is it possible that God will use our worst mistakes to build our best future?
 I believe this to be true and this truth is the heart of all my books, whether fiction or non-fiction.

 I am a cancer survivor and a recovering food addict, a mother, grandmother, aunt, sister, cousin, and friend, among a host of life’s adventures.
 In each instance, God has turned my disappointments, struggles, and failures into something beautiful.
 Life lessons I might never have learned otherwise.